apache/incubator-brooklyn/core/src/test/dependencies/osgi/README.md

-This directory contains OSGi bundle files used for testing.
+This directory contains source code for OSGi bundle files used for testing.

-Source code including pom.xml is contained in the bundles, or in /src/dependencies, or both.
+Binaries are included under src/test/resources.
+They are copied there when these projects are built, and the binaries are included in source control to speed up build times (as these projects do not change much).
+These projects are NOT built as part of the normal brooklyn build.

 See OsgiTestResources.java for information on the bundles.